datadesk/jquery-geocodify/sphinx/demonstrations.rst

 Address type whitelisting
 -------------------------

-The whitelist of acceptable address types is reduced to to only return airports.
+The whitelist of acceptable address types can be used to filter the results before they appear in the dropdown.
+In this example, the form is configured to only return airports.
 Try searching for "Charles De Gaulle."

 .. raw:: html